All Episodes

 So why is he in this at this point?

-Is it just narcissism because he's mad that Trump didn't make him uh AG uh because he wanted that job really bad?
+Is it just narcissism because he's mad that Trump didn't make him AG because he wanted that job really bad?

-Or remember Christie was heading up his transition team, Trump's, and then after Trump won, uh he got fired like five minutes later, Christie did in favor of Mike Pence.
+And then after Trump won, he got fired like five minutes later, Christie did, in favor of Mike Pence.

-I mean, is that the thought process with Christy?
+I mean, is that the thought process with Christie?

-You know, I know Chris, and I really can't figure out his uh MO in this.
+You know, I know Chris, and I really can't figure out his MO in this.

-The only thing I can assume is that he's uh deeply hurt for whatever it is he didn't get, the HE job or something.
+The only thing I can assume is that he's deeply hurt for whatever it is he didn't get, the AG job or something.

 Nobody wants to vote for somebody because the campaign is built on I hate the other guy.

-I mean, that that doesn't really help people sitting around the kitchen table having dinner tonight saying, Let's vote for Christie.
+I mean, that doesn't really help people sitting around the kitchen table having dinner tonight saying, let's vote for Christie.

 He really doesn't like Trump.

-And it's almost like the Lincoln Project goons are the ones who may be financing the Christie campaign for the sole purpose of just going out and firing bullets at Donald Trump every day.
+And it's almost as if the Lincoln Project goons are the ones who may be financing the Christie campaign for the sole purpose of just going out and firing bullets at Donald Trump every day.

 But it does get him on television.